realpython/python-guide/docs/writing/style.rst

             print line

-The ``with`` statement is better because it will ensure you always close the file, even if an exception is raised.
+The ``with`` statement is better because it will ensure you always close the file, even if an exception is raised inside the ``with`` block.

 Line Continuations
 ~~~~~~~~~~~~~~~~~~

 When a logical line of code is longer than the accepted limit, you need to
 split it over multiple physical lines.
-Python interpreter will join consecutive
+The Python interpreter will join consecutive
 lines if the last character of the line is a backslash.
 This is helpful
-sometimes but is preferably avoided, because of its fragility: a white space
+in some cases, but should usually be avoided because of its fragility: a white space
 added to the end of the line, after the backslash, will break the code and may
 have unexpected results.

-A preferred solution is to use parentheses around your elements.
+A better solution is to use parentheses around your elements.
 Left with an
 unclosed parenthesis on an end-of-line the Python interpreter will join the
 next line until the parentheses are closed.
 The same behavior holds for curly
 and square braces.